Predictia/AQUA/docs/sphinx/source/adding_data.rst

     data = reader.retrieve(fix=False)

-You can also add fixes to your dataset by following examples in the `config/fixes/` directory.
+You can add fixes to your dataset by following examples in the `config/fixes/` directory.